 Like the 2003 Plan, which served the County well through its planning horizon, this Update followed certain parameters: the plan must be user friendly, with clear implementation tasks; it must be environmentally sound so as to preserve and enhance our common public open space; and it must be financially feasible, by focusing on improving existing assets and operational efficiencies and opportunities.
 In the explosion of social media since the 2003 plan, communication with park users has changed in ways that few could have predicted; this Update outlines strategies and specific tasks to improve community awareness and education of the County Parks System and all it has to offer.

 Recommendations and analyses were conducted based on extensive outreach and assessment of the County Parks System.
-The planning process consisted of public consultation, stakeholder meetings with over 65 local groups and agencies, a parks user survey, numerous meetings, and work sessions (results summarized in Volume 1; more information in the Appendices below).
-Physical assessment, and mapping, included inventory of all notable assets within the County’s heritage parks, and many site visits during different times of the year.
+The planning process consisted of public consultation, stakeholder meetings with over 65 local groups and agencies, a parks user survey, numerous meetings, and work sessions.
+A final 60-day public comment process was held in the Fall of 2018 with an online comment form and 3 public open houses, garnering another 100 comments that were submitted in person, by mail, and online regarding the draft plan (results summarized in Volume 1; more information in the Appendices below).
+Physical assessment and mapping included inventory of all notable assets within the County’s heritage parks, and many site visits during different times of the year.

 The Master Plan Update will be a guide for the County, planners, and administrators to focus on future development of the system.
 It will inform the County on how to prioritize resources and guide decisions for renovating structures, improving existing amenities, and restoring environmental habitats.
 Principles guiding project prioritization are rooted in public safety, environmental sustainability, and historic preservation.